MVPavan/mvpavan.github.io/content/Programming/Mojo/Notes/Basics.md

 - `fn` : compiler doesn't allow fn to raise error without explicit raises
 - `def` : is always treated as raising function by default irrespective of the `def` code
 - If a non-raising function calls a raising function, it must handle any possible errors
+- Only non raising `fn` can be used with any `comptime` variables, as `comptime` is evaluated during compilation, compiler cannot handle errors, so we need a 100% guarantee of success

 ### Return values